 The Fort Wayne area offers many opportunities for field work.
 Among these are church school and child evangelism classes, street meetings, tract distribution, personal evangelism, home and hospital visitation, gospel team work, evangelistic and pastoral ministries.
+Students also have opportunities to participate in the radio and television programs produced by the college.

 Since adequate preparation includes Christian character and enduement, the training program embraces much more than formal instruction.
-The whole of school life-devotional exercises, household duties, social life, recreation-is included, so that the "man of God may be complete, furnished completely unto every good work."
+The whole of school life-devotional exercises, household duties, social life, recreation-is included, so that the "man of God may be complete, throughly furnished unto every good work."
 The varied phases of school life and all student activities, including intramural athletics, are meant to contribute to the enrichment of life and the building of character.